Reinventing meat is a tipping point

 that could change the world.

-Uma Valeti, a successful cardiologist who trained at the Mayo Clinic, has held leadership positions at the American Heart Association and American College of Cardiology.
-He recently left a flourishing career in medicine to pursue his lifelong dream to revolutionize the meat industry.
-In 2015, Valeti co-founded Memphis Meats, a start-up tech company in the San Francisco Bay area, and rapidly attracted global attention with the 2016 unveiling of the world’s first clean meatball, and the 2017 unveiling of the world’s first clean chicken fillet and duck a l’orange – a herculean feat rewarded with $20 Million in investment.
-With support from the likes of meat industry leader Cargill, to mission driven billionaires Bill Gates and Richard Branson, Memphis Meats is accelerating its plans to bring products to market.
+Protagonist Dr. Uma Valeti was born and raised in south India.
+While working as a successful cardiologist in America he was injecting stem cells into patients’ hearts to grow heart muscle, and it was this established scientific procedure that convinced him to take a great risk and pursue his lifelong passion.
+Growing real meat from animal cells is something Nicholas Genovese, a stem cell biologist, had been researching for years, and in 2015 he and Uma joined forces and co-founded Memphis Meats, a start-up tech company in the San Francisco Bay area.
+They quickly made history.
+Memphis Meats attracted global attention with the 2016 unveiling of the world’s first “cultured” meatball, and the 2017 unveiling of the world’s first “clean” chicken fillet and duck a l’orange.
+This attracted $22 Million in investment from the likes of meat industry leaders Cargill and later Tyson, and mission driven billionaires Bill Gates and Richard Branson.
+Memphis Meats is accelerating its plans to bring products to market.

-Bruce Friedrich spent the last two decades as a grassroots activist working in inner city soup kitchens to feed the hungry, and as a leader of the American animal protection movement.
-In 2016, he launched the Washington DC-based The Good Food Institute to champion, strategize, lobby and advocate on behalf of the clean meat and plant-based meat industries.
+Bruce Friedrich spent the last two decades as a grassroots activist working in American inner city soup kitchens to feed the hungry, and as a leader of the animal protection movement.
+In 2016 he launched the Washington DC-based think tank The Good Food Institute to advocate and lobby for alternatives to conventional animal agriculture, and to accelerate the birth of the “clean” meat industry.